alexbsec/alexbsec.github.io/_posts/2024-01-16-monitored-htb.md

              └─727 /usr/local/nagios/bin/npcd -f /usr/local/nagios/etc/pnp/npcd.cfg
 ```

-As we can see, the `npcd.service` calls `/usr/share/nagios/bin/npcd` when running.
-But we also have write privileges on this directory and in the file:
+As we can see, the `npcd.service` calls `/usr/share/nagios/bin/npcd` when running, and we also have write privileges on this directory and in the file:

 ```bash
 nagios@monitored:~$ ls -la /usr/local/nagios/bin